ethereum/ethereum-org-website/src/content/about/index.md

 ## Roadmap {#roadmap}

 <Roadmap />

 ## Open jobs {#open-jobs}

 Although this website is open-source and anyone can work on it, we do have a team dedicated to ethereum.org and other Ethereum Foundation web projects.

 We'll post any job openings here.
-If you don't see a role here for you, head over to [Discord](https://discord.gg/CetY6Y4) and let us know how you'd like to work with us!
+If you don't see a role here for you, head over to [our Discord server](https://discord.gg/CetY6Y4) and let us know how you'd like to work with us!

 - [Community Lead](/about/community-lead/)

 Looking beyond the ethereum.org team?
 [Check out other Ethereum related jobs](/community/get-involved/#ethereum-jobs/).